Reforms of French orthography: 21st century

 In 2004, an international institutional effort to revive the 1990 spelling reforms arose.
 Notably, a French-Belgian-Swiss association was set up to promote reform.
-In July of the same year, Microsoft announced that the French version of their applications would soon comply with the new spelling rules.
+In July of the same year, Microsoft announced that the French version of its applications would soon comply with the new spelling rules.
 On 23 March 2005, a version of Encarta was published using the new spelling, and, on 14 April 2005, an update of Microsoft Office was offered.

 Officially, French people, including public workers, are free for an undetermined length of time to continue using the old spelling.
 The new spelling is "recommended", but both old and new are considered correct.

-In Quebec, the Office québécois de la langue française, which was reluctant at first to apply what it prefers to call the "modernisation", because of the opposition it received in France, announced that it was now applying its rules to new borrowings and neologisms.
+In Quebec, the Office québécois de la langue française, which was reluctant at first to apply what it prefers to call the "modernization", because of the opposition that it received in France, announced that it was now applying its rules to new borrowings and neologisms.

 More and more publications are modernizing spelling.
 Le Forum, from the Université de Montréal, and Les Éditions Perce-Neige have adopted the new spelling.

 In 2009, several major Belgian publishing groups began applying the new spelling in their online publications.

 The 2009 edition of the Dictionnaire Le Robert incorporates most of the changes.
 There are 6000 words that have both the traditional and alternative spellings.
 The 2011 edition of the Dictionnaire Larousse incorporates all of the changes.

 On 3 February 2016, a report by French television channel TF1 that the reforms would be applied from the next school year caused wide outrage.
 A "#JeSuisCirconflexe" campaign ensued on Twitter and the government was accused of "simplifying" the language.
 However, the government said the circumflex would not be eliminated and that pupils could use either the old or new spellings.

-There are also fringe movements to further reform the language: for example, one led by the linguist Mickael Korvin, who would like to radically simplify French by eliminating accents, punctuation and capital letters and, in 2016, invented a new way to spell French called nouvofrancet.
+There are also fringe movements to further reform the language: one led by the linguist Mickael Korvin, who would like to radically simplify French by eliminating accents, punctuation and capital letters and, in 2016, invented a new way to spell French called nouvofrancet.